-- If at least the above mentioned processes are not shown, it means that the DCS project was stopped, and no equipments are being controlled anymore. - Call a DCS expert: #164872.
+• If at least the above mentioned processes are not shown, it means that the DCS project was stopped, and no equipments are being controlled anymore.
+In this case, call a DCS expert: #164872.
 The restart of the project must be done by a DCS expert only.